moby/moby/docs/extend/plugins_volume.md

-Respond with the path on the host filesystem where the volume has been made available, and/or a string error if an error occurred. `Mountpoint` is optional, however the plugin may be queried again later if one is not provided.
+Respond with the path on the host filesystem where the volume has been made available, and/or a string error if an error occurred. `Mountpoint` is optional, however, the plugin may be queried again later if one is not provided.

 ### /VolumeDriver.Unmount